The curriculum within our school aims to be creative and flexible and as far as possible follow the interests and learning styles of our pupils.

 Religious Education makes a major contribution to the education of our children.
 It helps pupils develop knowledge and understanding of religion and of the differing religious and non-religious beliefs represented in Great Britain today.
 Children start to think about their own experiences, feelings, beliefs and values.
 In Religious Education our children learn about people from a wide variety of faiths and beliefs.
 As a result, children develop respect, tolerance and friendship.
 At Nettlesworth Primary School, we follow the Durham Syllabus and have planned Religious Education to ensure children can build up a picture of: Christianity, Buddhism, Hinduism and Sikhism.

 Pupils receive two hours of timetable PE per week through which we develop the six areas of activity as set out in the National Curriculum- Dance, Games, Gymnastics, Athletics, Outdoor and Adventurous activities and Swimming.
 Children are given the opportunity to swim during KS2 and we aim for all pupils leaving the school to be able to swim at least 25m in line with curriculum expectations.
 We also make sure children are involved in 30 minutes of activity per day through timetabled activities at break and lunch time provided by our Sports Leaders and Maths a Day.
 Sports taught throughout the school include football, tag rugby, netball, basketball, rounders, kwik cricket, hockey, golf, tennis aswell as athletics.
-All pupils take part in a range of tournaments and festival both within school between year groups and with other schools through Durham and Chester-Le-Street School Sports Partnership.
+All pupils take part in a range of festivals both within school between year groups and with other schools through Durham and Chester-Le-Street School Sports Partnership.
 We have weekly sports extra -curricular clubs including: multi-skills and Rapperdance.

 Special Educational Needs and Disabilities (SEND)

-At Nettlesworth Primary we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
-The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
+At Nettlesworth Primary we believe that inclusive education means providing all pupils with appropriate education and support alongside their

 Further information can be found in the SEN Information Report.